Japan Fall Foliage 2025/2026: How to Plan the Perfect Autumn Trip

 In Japan, autumn leaves aren't just for looking—they're a reason to celebrate.
 This seasonal tradition is called Momiji.
 Here are some immersive ways to enjoy it like the locals, and we'll help you make the most of every moment.

-1. Join a Local Fall Festival and celebrations
+1. Join Local Fall Festivals

 Continue to read: Top Japan Autumn Festivals and Celebrations